DementiaGaming/Twitter-Bot/README.md

 ```
 Then set up Twitter API, Reddit API, and Huggingface API and put all your keys into a .env file (on the settings page)

-In the settings menu you can edit the prompt sent to the ai
+In the settings menu you can edit the prompt sent to the ai and the subreddits that the ai will gather posts from